Saltern is a boutique research & design studio, shaping technology to make human sense.

 We respect expertise, but we're not strict disciplinarians.

-• We draw from journalism, human-computer interaction, linguistics, political science, peacebuilding & more
+• We draw from journalism, HCI, linguistics, political science, peacebuilding & more

-• We apply creative & culturally competent approaches to meet hard-to-reach populations where they are
+• Creative & culturally competent approaches to meet hard-to-reach populations where they are

-• We work with you to think through what is safe & ethical, even in new domains
+• We think through what is safe & ethical, even in new domains

 We help you figure out which questions need which approach.

-• We love jamming in a messy Google doc as much as we love polishing service blueprints & executive decks, as long as the artifact serves the goal
+• From jamming in a messy Google doc to polishing service blueprints & executive decks, ensuring the artifact serves the goal

 • Rapid, "just enough research" to resolve blocking questions